openhab/openhab-docs/configuration/rules-dsl.md

 An alternative way to command or update the state of an item is through the use of specially formatted strings.
 The section in the [item documentation on formatting]({{base}}/concepts/items.html#state-and-command-type-formatting) details the requirements for the formatting.
-Methods used to update or command items can use as their argument either the appropriate object or an appropriately formatted string.

-{: #retrieving-item-states}
-### Retrieving Item States

 Even though many Items accept commands and updates of various different types, each stores its state internally using only one type.
-For example, even though a Color Item will accept OnOffType, IncreaseDecreaseType, PercentType, and HSBType, but will only return an HSBType.
+The Color Item from the example above will accept various command types, but will only return an HSBType.
-For a complete and up-to-date list of what item types are currently allowed in OpenHAB and the command types each item can accept see the section on [items in the openHAB documentation]({{base}}/concepts/items.html).

 Groups can be declared with any Item type and the internal state of the Group will match that type.
-For example, Group:Switch will return an OnOffType for its state.
+For example, `Group:Switch` will return an OnOffType for its state.

 Each State Type provides a number of convenience methods that will greatly aid in conversion and calculations.
 There are two ways to discover these methods:

 - Use the [Eclipse SmartHome Designer]({{base}}/installation/designer.html) and the `<ctrl><space>` key combo to list all the available methods
-- Look at the JavaDocs for the given type (e.g. the [JavaDoc for HSBType](http://www.eclipse.org/smarthome/documentation/javadoc/index.html?org/eclipse/smarthome/core/library/types/HSBType.html) shows getRed, getBlue, and getGreen methods which would be called without the "get" part in name as in `(MyColorItem.state as HSBType).red)`, which retrieves the state of MyColorItem and then casts it as HSBType to be able to use the methods associated with the HSBType.
+- Look at the JavaDocs for the given type.
+For example, the [JavaDoc for HSBType](http://www.eclipse.org/smarthome/documentation/javadoc/index.html?org/eclipse/smarthome/core/library/types/HSBType.html) shows getRed, getBlue, and getGreen methods.
+Thse methods can be called in Rules-DSL without the "get" part in name as in `(MyColorItem.state as HSBType).red)`.
+They retrieve the state of MyColorItem and then casts it as HSBType to be able to use the methods associated with the HSBType.

 {: #conversions}
 ### Working with Item States: Conversions

-*Reminder:* For a complete and up-to-date list of what item types are currently allowed in openHAB and the command types each item can accept refer to the section on [items in the openHAB documentation]({{base}}/concepts/items.html).
+*Reminder: For a complete and up-to-date list of what item types are currently allowed in openHAB and the command types each item can accept refer to the section on [items in the openHAB documentation]({{base}}/concepts/items.html).*

-Below a _non-exhaustive_ list of some more common conversions
+Below a **non-exhaustive** list of some more common conversions.
+The interested reader is encouraged to also visit the [forum](https://community.openhab.org) where many more examples can be found.

 #### Conversion of Item.state to String